BEagle1984/silverback/_docs/8-extras/801-background-services.md

 }
 ```

-**Note:** A `DistributedLockSettings` object can be passed to the constructor of the base class to customize lock timeout, heartbeat interval, etc.
+A `DistributedLockSettings` object can be passed to the constructor of the base class to customize lock timeout, heartbeat interval, etc.
-{: .notice--info}
+{: .notice--note}